SamikLalwani/Calculator-Using-Python/README.md

 the user to select an operator from the given choices only.

 <b>However, trying our best to make the project more and more efficient and error-free.
 I wish to continue and keep working
-on the project and build a GUI based calculator around the same. </b>
+on the project and build a GUI based calculator around the same.
+I am also open to any suggestions, so please do. </b>